-Sam Schechter is an instructor in the Communications Department and a member of the Education Council at Douglas College, located at multiple campuses in Metro Vancouver, and also continues to be a member of the faculty at the University of the Fraser Valley.
+Sam Schechter is Chair of the Communications Department and a member of the Education Council at Douglas College, which is located at multiple campuses in Metro Vancouver.
+He also continues to be a member of the faculty at the University of the Fraser Valley.

 He has taught a wide variety of courses, including public relations, social media, interdisciplinary studies, public speaking, and professional communications.
 In May, 2023, he was elected to be President of the Douglas College Faculty Association from September, 2023, through to August, 2025.

 Previously, he developed and taught social media courses at Royal Roads University and in the Media & Public Relations program at Vancouver Community College.

 Before entering academia, Sam worked in politics and government for more than a decade.
 In 2005, he was elected as a municipal councillor in the City of North Vancouver.
 He also, at various times, worked as a campaign manager, as party fundraising staff, as campaign communications staff, and as government political staff (for one opposition MLA and for one cabinet minister).